 All metadata objects contain the following attributes:

-artifact: One or more generic attributes
+artifact: one or more generic attributes

 comment: one or more comment strings

 id: an identification string that is used to reference a child object by the parent

-Table 1Table 1 describes the attributes of the metadata element class.
+Table 1 describes the attributes of the metadata element class.
 Core metadata classes specialize the base metadata element.
 It encapsulates a unique identifier (id), links to related artifacts (URI) and comment strings.